oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

     - Glue catalog tables contain metadata not data from the data source
     - Uses a scale-out Apache Spark environment when loading data to destination
-      - Allocate data processing units (DPUs) to ETL jobs {:refdef: style="text-align: center;"}
+      - Allocate data processing units (DPUs) to ETL jobs
+    - Glue crawler scans data in S3, creates schema and populates the Glue Data Catalogue
+      - Glue crawler will extract partitions based on how your S3 data in organized
+    - Glue can integrate with most SQL databases, regardless of whether they are AWS services.
+    - Running Glue Jobs
+      - Job bookmarks
+        - Persists state from the job run
+        - Prevents reprocessing of old data
+        - Allows you to process new data only when re-running on a schedule
+      - CloudWatch Events
+        - Fire off a Lambda function or SNS notification when ETL succeeds or fails
+        - Invoke EC2 run, send event to Kinesis, activate a Step Function
+    - Streaming
+      - Glue ETL supports serverless streaming ETL
+        - Consumes from Kinesis of Kafka
+        - Clean and transform in-flight
+        - Store results into S3 or other data stores
+        - Runs on Spark Structured Streaming
+    - Glue DataBrew
+      - Visual data preparation tool
+      - UI for pre-processing large data sets
+      - Input from S3, data warehouse, or database
+      - Output to S3
+      - You can create 'recipes' of transformations that can be saved as jobs {:refdef: style="text-align: center;"}
     ![Image]({{site.baseurl}}/images/aws_das_1.7.jpg)
     {:refdef}

+  - ### _AWS SQS_
+    - Summary
+      - SQS will send a message to the SQS Queue and a consumer, or consumers, will pull messages from that Queue.
+      - fully managed and it will scale automatically.
+      - Even if you have 1 message per second to 10,000 messages per second there are no limit to how many messages per seconds you can send to SQS
+      - The default retention period of a message is 4 days but, you can have a maximum of 14 days
+      - There's no limit to how many messages can be in the queue
+      - There has extremely low latency
+      - There is horizontal scaling in terms of the number of consumers who can scale as many consumers as you want
+      - Limit of 256 KB per message
+    - Producing Messages
+      - Define Body
+      - Add message attributes
+      - Provide Delay Delivery
+    - Consuming Messages
+      - Poll SQS for messages (up to 10 at a time)
+      - Delete the message using the message ID and receipt handle
+      - Cannot be handled by different consumers like Kinesis
+    - FIFO Queue
+      - Lower throughput (up to 3,000 messages per second with batching, 300 messages per second without)
+      - Messages are processed in order by the consumer
+      - Messages are sent exactly once
+      - Trade off: less throughput but exact ordering
+    - Use Cases
+      - Decouple Applications
+      - Buffer writes to a database
+      - Handle large loads of messages coming in
+      - SQS can be integrated with Auto Scaling through CloudWatch
+    - Limits
+      - Maximum 120,000 in flight messages processed by consumers
+      - Batch Request has a maximum of 10 messages - Max 256KB

+  - ### _AWS MSK_
+    - Alternative to Kinesis
+    - Fully managed Apache Kafka on AWS
+      - Allows you to create, update, delete clusters
+      - MSK creates and manages Kafka broker nodes, Zookeeper nodes for your
+      - Deploy the MSK cluster in your VPC, multi-AZ (up to 3 for HA)
+      - Automatic recovery from common Apache Kafka failures
+      - Data is stored on EBS volumes
+    - You can build producers and consumers of data
+    - Can create custom configurations for your clusters
+      - Default message size of 1 MB
+      - Possibilities of sending large messages into Kafka after customer configuration
+    - Security
+      - Encryption
+        - Optional in-flight using TLS between the brokers
+        - Optional in-flight with TLS between the clients and brokers
+        - At rest encryption for your EBS volumes using KMS
+    - Monitoring
+      - CloudWatch Metrics
+        - Basic monitoring

   - ### _The Three Types of Data to Ingest_
     - **Batch Data**